mntnorv/spotd/README.md

-# spotify-dj
+# spotd
-A remote controlled DJ for Spotify
+A daemon for playing music from Spotify